inanulusoy/STcorr/README.md

 approach for the correction of altitude and aspect effects in nighttime thermal imagery It uses Surface Kinetic Temperature (ST) image and Digital Elevation Model (DEM) to create a thermal gradient model.
 After the retrieval of thermal gradient, depending on the relationship between corrected image and the aspect image and the slope image an illumination correction is performed.

 -------------------------------------------------------------------------------------------------------
 _______________________________________________________________________________________________________

-Additional data for the submitted paper:
+Additional data:

 No Folder\file					:Explanation
 -- ---------------				-------------------------------------------------------